 Will's knowledge and experience of recording and mastering is only exceeded by his love of the business.
 Will has contributed in the production of multiple award winning and nominated projects, as well as many chart topping hits.
 He has worked on 26 nominated and/or award winning songs/albums.
 Some notable accolades include; the 2010 Wammy (WAMA) for Best Bluegrass recording, 11 WAMA nominations in various genres, 3 Spirit Awards, 2 Spirit Award nominations, 4 Akademia awards for "Best Dance Song," nominations through; BMAI, The Academy of Western Artists and The Western Music Association respectively, and "song of the year" and "album of the year" awards through The Pro Cowboy Country Artist Association.

-Will had a hand in the production of over 100 charted songs or albums, with almost half of them earning top 10 status on various charts, in multiple genre.
+Will had a hand in the production of over 120 charted songs or albums, with almost half of them earning top 10 status on various charts, in multiple genre.
 Some highlights include; mastering Grammy nominated, and IBMA Bluegrass Hall of Fame member Bill Emerson’s (Bill Emerson & Sweet Dixie,) "The Touch of Time," Roots Music Report Top 100 Bluegrass albums of 2012 (#5.)
 In 2020, Will mixed and mastered The Plate Scrapers’ “Destination Horizon which charted #9 on Billboard’s July Bluegrass charts.
 Will recorded Gina Clowes' "True Colors," which hit #13 on Billboard's October 2017 Bluegrass chart.
 In 2015 Will recorded, mixed, mastered, and co-produced Trinity River Band's hit album "Heartstrings," which debuted multiple singles on the Bluegrass Today charts, including “How Blue” (#2,) which remained in the top 5 for five consecutive weeks.
 Will was privileged to work on Gregg Welty's most recent project, "Community," the largest collaborative bluegrass album ever made.
-"Community" was one of the very first albums mixed and mastered by Will in the Métier Mastering suite.
+"Community" was one of the very first albums mixed and mastered by Will at Métier Mastering.
 "Community" charted every week for over a year.
 Its most notable climb was to #3 on Roots Music Report's top 50 Bluegrass Albums.
 "Community" also hit four top 20's on the Bluegrass Today charts.
-In January 2020 it earned the 17th best bluegrass album of 2019 according to Roots Music Report.
+In January 2020 it earned a spot on Roots Music Report's Best Bluegrass albums of 2019.
 Will also worked on songs or albums by; Terry Brown, Circa Blue, Kevin Davis & Ban Caribe, Nothin' Fancy, Davis Bradley, The Fly Birds and Bud's Collective who's projects all climbed into the top 5 on various genre charts.

 Will has had the honor of working with many other notable artists in various capacities, such as; Don Reid, Shawn Lane, Marty Raybon, Frank Solivan, Mike Munford, Tony Rice, Walter Hensley, Michael Cleveland, Mark Schatz, Gaven Largent, Marshall Wilborn, Patrick McAvinue, Clay Jones, Chris Luquette, Joltin' Jim McCoy, Mark Johnson, Emory Lester, Scythian, Robbie Limon, Robert Mabe, The Jakobs Ferry Stragglers and more, and is quickly gaining the reputation as a superb mastering and recording engineer, with artists requesting his services from all over North America.